twsearle/desker/README.md

 # desker
 Calculate optimal layout of office space given constraints

+This repository will consist of two components:
+  1. A survey (using jupter notebook interactive sliders)
+  2. An optimiser that uses the survey results and the constraints to calculate the optimum layout.

+## The optimisation problem

 This is a simple optimisation problem.
 Given a set of constraints, e.g on:
    * cost